How to stop wasting water and prevent water damage

 12. Use commercial carwashes.
 Commercial carwashes use about half the water of a driveway wash.
 Plus, they recycle their water or ensure it drains to a sewer system (so it gets treated before the residues from exhaust, gas and motor oil, road salt and soap washed off your car are released into the environment).

 BONUS TIP: Install water sensors near washing machines, hot water heaters, toilets, dishwashers and ice-makers.
 Most water-leak damage builds over time, and a water sensor can alert you to trouble before structural damage sets in.
-And here's an added incentive: You'll get a protective device discount on your PEMCO homeowner or renter insurance if you install water sensors.
+And here's an added incentive: You may get a protective device discount on your PEMCO homeowner or renter insurance if you install water sensors.
 When you link them to your smartphone to receive alerts, you'll get a bigger discount.
 And if you connect them to an automatic water shutoff (perfect if you're away from home all day), you'll save even more.

 Even if you install water sensors, it's always a good idea to shut off your water when you're heading out of town or mothballing your vacation home for the season.